vermosen/cfp/README.md

-## Otos - quantitative finance toolkit framework
+## cfp - an implementation of the Chen-Feng-Palomar model